FasterXML/jackson-module-kotlin/README.md

 * Co-maintainers:
     * Tatu Saloranta (@cowtowncoder)

-You may at-reference them as necessary but please keep in mind that all maintenance work is strictly voluntary (no one gets paid to work on this or any other Jackson components) so there is no guarantee for timeliness of responses.
+You may at-reference maintainers as necessary but please keep in mind that all maintenance work is strictly voluntary (no one gets paid to work on this or any other Jackson components) so there is no guarantee for timeliness of responses.

 All Pull Requests should be reviewed by at least one of active maintainers;
-bigger architectural/design questions should be agreed upon by majority of active maintainers (at this point meaning both Drew and Vyacheslav :) ).
+bigger architectural/design questions should be agreed upon by majority of active maintainers.

 ## Releases & Branches